scmorrison/uzu/README.md

 </ul>
 ```

-The above produces the following HTML:
+The above produces the following HTML.
+Note that the `author` and `title` values are pulled from the related page's template yaml variables:

 ```
 <ul>